Frequently Asked Questions (FAQs)

 Any individual who may seek (or is seeking) admission to the Alabama State Bar must register as a law student or pay the penalty for non-registration.
 [Rule I.A.]

-Is there a penalty for non-registration as a law student?
+Back to TOPIs there a penalty for non-registration as a law student?

 Yes.
 Registration as a law student is required within the first 60 days of the commencement of law school.
 If the registration is not received within this timeframe, a late registration penalty applies.
 The amount of the late registration penalty is determined based on the number of days that have passed between the commencement of law school and the filing of the law student registration.
 [Rule I.A.]